amardeep0/learnPunjabi/Level-8_WorldLanguageCompetencyTesting/readMe.md

 - use a series of phrases and sentences to provide basic information about familiar topics - Speaking.
 - write simple descriptions and short messages and request or provide information on familiar topics - Writing.

-Please check for **[eligibility & preparing for the test](https://www.k12.wa.us/student-success/resources-subject-area/world-languages/competency-credits-students)** and contact your school counselor if interested.
 These are some of the **[example writing questions](http://depts.washington.edu/llc/LFO_Tasks_Writing_Intermediate.pdf)** for any world language.

 **[ALTA](https://www.altalang.com/language-testing/)** offers Punjabi language proficiency tests.